jktulu/fn_multinomial/README.md

 * `x`: right hand side string of formula without `~` listing names of all covariates separated by `+` or `|`
 * `stepw`: boolean `TRUE` stepwise mode is implemented `FALSE` all covariates are included (default `TRUE`)
 * `reflevel`:  integer indicating reference level of response variable, default `1`
-* `clean`: boolean `TRUE`(default) data.frame is stripped of incomplete cases and ununsed factor levels
+* `clean`: boolean `TRUE`(default) data.frame is freed of incomplete cases and ununsed factor levels
 * `m`: an object of class `mlogit`
 * `covariate`: character vector of length 1 providing the name of the covariate to estimate the marginal effect of
-* `type`: absolute `"a"` versus `"r"` representation of the marginal effect.
+* `type`: absolute `"a"` versus `"r"` relative representation of the marginal effect.
 The first lettre refers to the response variable, the second to the covariate.
 The type for elasticities is `"rr"`.
 * `data`: the original data for the model, which needs to be of class `mlogit.data`.

 **References**